RU EN

 The main reason for refusals is Section 214(b) of the US Immigration and Nationality Act: you failed to convince the officer that you will return home.
 To avoid this:

 • Confirm your finances.
-The amounts on the I-20 must be backed by bank statements (ideally for 3–6 months).
-There should be enough money for the first year without counting on part-time work.
+The amounts on the I-20 must be backed by bank statements (ideally covering 3–6 months).
+There should be enough money for the first year without relying on part-time work.

 • Be careful with social media.
-Since 2025 consular officers have been checking profiles more thoroughly.
-No questionable content.
+Since 2025 consular officers have been checking profiles more thoroughly, so steer clear of questionable content.

 What matters for applicants from Kyrgyzstan

-For citizens of Kyrgyzstan the process is essentially no different from other countries, but there are a couple of nuances.
+For citizens of Kyrgyzstan the process is essentially the same as elsewhere, but there are a couple of points to note.
 Your passport must be valid for at least six months beyond your intended date of departure from the USA.
 Booking an interview is done through the online system of the US embassy in Bishkek.
-Fill in the DS-160 carefully.
-Bring the full package to the interview: the I-20, financial guarantees, and proof of ties to Kyrgyzstan (work, family, property).
+Complete the DS-160 carefully.
+Bring the full pack to the interview: the I-20, financial guarantees and proof of ties to Kyrgyzstan (work, family, property).

 The bottom line

-US visa rules are strict, but transparent.
-The F-1 gives a good start: legal on-campus work from the first year, internships in your field, and up to three years of work after graduation for STEM specialists.
+US visa rules are strict but transparent.
+The F-1 gives you a good start: legal on-campus work from the first year, internships in your field and up to three years of work after graduation for STEM specialists.
 But the visa officer must clearly see that you plan to return, not to remain in the USA illegally.
-With proper preparation — the right university, clean finances and a confident interview — obtaining the visa is entirely realistic.
+With proper preparation — the right university, clean finances and a confident interview — the visa is entirely within reach.

-If you want to work out which university and field suit you, how to prepare your documents and get through the interview without unnecessary stress, turn to our specialists.
-We will help you build a strategy that minimises the risk of refusal and makes the path to an American diploma clear and predictable.
+If you want to work out which university and field suit you, and how to prepare your documents and get through the interview without unnecessary stress, get in touch with our specialists.
+We will help you build a strategy that minimises the risk of refusal and makes the path to an American degree clear and predictable.

 CAPTCHA